Available in VPC

 - Partition update feature

-- The partition value update feature is provided only for tables whose data format is CSV, XML, JSON, Parquet, AVRO, or ORC.
+- The partition value update feature is provided for tables whose data format is CSV, XML, JSON, Parquet, AVRO, or ORC.

 - Only the partition value is updated, and the partition key is not added.
 If you want to add a partition key, you must scan the table again.